 Twitter succeeds when it’s not talked about so much, blurs into the background, & is used as a utility.
 Like electricity.

 Can an electrical company cut off electricity to a customer whose views it does not share?
-No, it cannot.
-Twitter was created and has marketed itself as a telecommunication utility, so it should be treated as one.
+No, it cannot. $TWTR has marketed twitter as a telecommunication utility, so it should be treated as one.
 This is called common carrier in telecommunication.
 Before 2016, it even acted like one.
 More quotes (emphasis is mine everywhere):

 Free expression is part of our company DNA.
 We are the platform that lets users see what’s happening and to see all sides.